 On 31 July 2007, Smorgon Steel shareholders voted in favour of the Scheme of Arrangement to effect the merger between OneSteel and Smorgon Steel.
 The Supreme Court of Victoria subsequently approved it on 3 August 2007.
 Immediately following the court approval on 3 August 2007, OneSteel Limited acquired 179,124,279 ordinary shares in Smorgon Steel Group Limited (representing 19.96% of total shares on issue) from BlueScope Steel Limited for approximately \$447.3 million.
-On 20 August 2007, the Scheme of Arrangement was implemented and OneSteel Limited acquired all remaining shares in Smorgon Steel Group Limited.
+On 20 August 2007, the Scheme of Arrangement was implemented and OneSteel Limited.
 Under the Scheme, Smorgon Steel shareholders received 9 new OneSteel shares for every 22 Smorgon Steel shares they held, which is equivalent to 0.4091 OneSteel shares for each Smorgon Steel share.

 Smorgon Steel shares were suspended from trading on the Australian Stock Exchange as of the close of trading on 3 August 2007.
 The new OneSteel shares issued to Smorgon Steel shareholders pursuant to the Scheme were traded on the Australian Stock Exchange on a deferred settlement basis from 6 August 2007.
-Normal trading in OneSteel shares commenced on 21 August 2007.
+Normal trading in OneSteel shares will commence on 21 August 2007.